 - Note: to be endorsed for a Reading Teacher license at the end of the program you must have the following:

 - Two years successful regular classroom teaching experience.

 - Eligibility to hold a Wisconsin license to teach or completion of an approved teacher education program (initial licensure).

-- Applications for the program is ongoing.
+- Application for the program is ongoing.

-Reading Specialist Program
+Reading Specialist Program – now online!